-“After the exit of the enforcement team, the riders angrily returned to the scene, barricaded the road, made bon-fire and attacked people in reprisal thereby causing chaos in the area.
+“After the enforcement team left, the riders angrily returned to the scene, barricaded the road, made bon-fire and attacked people in reprisal, thereby causing chaos in the area.

-Also, a trader in Idi-Araba, Alhaji Musa Usman, said the crisis lasted for about three hours as people ran helter skelter while residents locked themselves inside in apprehension.
+Also, a trader in Idi-Araba, Musa Usman, said the crisis lasted for about three hours as people ran helter skelter while residents locked themselves indoors in fear.

-“Transporters in the area hurriedly called it a day to avoid been caught up in the incident,” he said.
+“Transporters in the area hurriedly suspended work to avoid being caught up in the incident,” he said.

-Alhaji Musa said he escaped the scene by jumping the wall of a building, “Infact, I abandoned my wares and ran for safety.
-It is when I am alive that I can think of any other thing,” said the trader.
+Musa said he escaped from the scene by jumping the wall of a building, “Infact, I abandoned my wares and ran for safety.
+It is when I am alive that I can think of any other thing.”

-Recounting what transpired in the area, Sade Odejobi who was to visit a patient at Lagos University Teaching Hospital LUTH, said she ran out of the scene in fear saying, “Okada riders went on rampage today at Ojuelegba Road to LUTH was deserted after the fight.
+Recounting what transpired in the area, Sade Odejobi who was to visit a patient at Lagos University Teaching Hospital LUTH, said she ran out of the scene in fear, saying: “Okada riders went on the rampage today.
+Ojuelegba.
+Road to LUTH was deserted after the fight.
 Infact, I have suspended my visit to a patient.
 I was approaching the hospital gate when people started running and I joined them.
-I have returned home safely and the visit has been suspended,” she said.
+I have returned home safely,” she said.

 Reacting to the incident on his Twitter handle, the Spokesperson, Lagos State Police Command, Superintendent of Police, Benjamin Hundeyin said, “They can’t fight because Taskforce went well prepared.
-They were just causing a scene after the Taskforce left with some of their impounded [email protected] and men from the Area Command have since been drafted there.
+They were just causing a scene after the Task Force left with some of their impounded motorcycles. @rrslagos767 and men from the Area Command have since been drafted there.
 Absolutely, nothing to worry about,” he said.

-He disclosed that over 180 motorcycles were impounded in the process.
+He disclosed that over 180 motorcycles were impounded, while five people were arrested in the process.

-According to Gbadeyanka, “Recalcitrant okada riders attacked our officers during enforcement at Idi-Araba this (yesterday) morning, but our men were able to repel the incursion and immediately brought it to a halt.
+According to Gbadeyanka: “Recalcitrant okada riders attacked our officers during enforcement at Idi-Araba this morning (yesterday), but our men were able to repel the incursion and immediately brought it to a halt.
 In the process over 180 motorbikes were seized and taken to our yard for crushing soon.

 ”I use this medium to appeal to okada riders to obey the Lagos traffic law and desist from their illegal operations as anyone caught would be arrested and prosecuted accordingly.
 No sacred cow.”